Eslam-Shaban-17/ADW-Mega-Project/02-PowerBI/README.md

 ### "Can't find DimDate table"

-→ Create it using the M code in `Data-Model/DimDate-PowerQuery.txt`
+→ Create it using Power Query M code (Date table is created in the model)

 ### "Measures showing wrong values"